-Download the Australian Microbiome initiative Communications policy v0.3 here
+Download the Australian Microbiome initiative Communications policy v1.1 here

-The Australian Microbiome has a strong interest in seeing that the data and capability produced by the initiative is actively communicated to and used by the wider community both scientific and general.
+The Australian Microbiome has a strong interest in seeing that the data and capability produced by the initiative is actively communicated to and used by the scientific and wider communities.
 All users of the data and capability produced through the initiative are expected to exhibit professional courtesy and utilise the data with the highest scientific integrity.
-When a substantial proportion of the data are provided through the research activities of others, Bioplatforms strongly encourages investigators to discuss details and expectations of the project, as well as issues of authorship and acknowledgement on publications prior to the start of the study.
+When a substantial proportion of the data has been provided through the research activities of others, Bioplatforms strongly encourages investigators to discuss details and expectations of the project, as well as issues of authorship and acknowledgement on publications prior to the start of the study.

 1. General request for all Communications

-All communications (scientific or general publications and presentations) that arise from the Australian Microbiome consortium’s work (and parents projects BASE, Marine Microbes) will appropriately acknowledge the input of all relevant contributions.
+All communications (scientific or general publications and presentations) that arise from the Australian Microbiome consortium’s work (and parent projects BASE and Marine Microbes) will appropriately acknowledge the input of all relevant contributions.
 The publications should specify the collaborative nature of the project, and authorship is expected to include all those contributing significantly to the work (see sections below).

 Add the following text to the acknowledgements for general consortium recognition: